MAD: Moroccan dirham

 Casablanca is Morocco’s largest city and is one of many jewels adorning the crown of this captivating African nation.
+Flights and accommodation in Morocco are very affordable, meaning you can snag a cheap holiday to Casablanca without too much trouble.

 Casablanca is the economic and business centre of Morocco and is home to the country’s chief port.
 As such, it has lots on offer for those who choose to embark on Casablanca holidays – from an array of attractive beaches to a bustling and strangely charming old media.
 The city is perhaps most famous for being immortalised in the Hollywood film of the same name, putting this region on the world’s stage for all to see.